 Insurance is a cost of yacht ownership that is required to dock in most marinas.
 It is determined by the type, length, and year of the vessel.

 Always consult with multiple insurance agents to compare plans and rates.
 Although the cost can seem unnecessary, it is critical that you protect yourself from any incidents that may occur on or with your new yacht and most marinas will require a minimum liability policy.

 Keeping your yacht in good condition

-It is crucial to keep your yacht in good condition at all times so it works properly when you are using it.
-Purchasing a boat is a large investment of both time and money.
+A boat is a big investment of both time and money.
 Proper upkeep will ensure good resale value and avoid major repairs down the line.